Indian Institutes of Management (IIMs)

 Ahmedabad, Amritsar, Bangalore, Bodh Gaya, Calcutta, Indore, Jammu, Kashipur, Kozhikode, Lucknow, Nagpur, Raipur, Ranchi, Rohtak, Sambalpur, Shillong, Sirmaur, Tiruchirappalli, Udaipur, Visakhapatnam

-The Indian Institutes of Management will conduct a computer-based Common Admission Test 2019 (CAT 2019) on Sunday, November 24, 2019 in two sessions.
-CAT 2019 will be conducted by IIMs as a pre-requisite for admission to various management programmes of IIMs.
+The Indian Institutes of Management will conduct a computer-based Common Admission Test 2021 (CAT 2021) on Sunday, November 28, 2021 in three sessions.
+CAT 2021 will be conducted by IIMs as a prerequisite for admission to various management programmes of IIMs.
 These programmes are:

 |IIM Bodh Gaya||PGP|

 |IIM Lucknow||PGP, PGP-ABM, PGP-SM|